sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 <!-- description: Writing good conditions and simplifying the code by removing unnecessary ones -->

-Conditions make code harder to read and test:
+Conditions make code harder to read and test because:

 - conditions add nesting and increase code complexity;
 - multipart conditions are even harder to understand, especially the ones that mix positive and negative clauses;